Last Updated on March 27, 2023

 As a general rule, larger dogs suffer more health issues and don’t live as long as smaller dogs.
-Great Pyrenees dogs are prone to various health issues, which may result in higher veterinarian costs.
+These dogs are prone to various health issues, which may result in higher vet bills.

 It’s a good idea to familiarize yourself with some of the health conditions your Great Pyrenees are susceptible to.

-It has been recorded that Great Pyrenees may be susceptible to elbow dysplasia, hip dysplasia, kneecap dislocation, gastric torsion, ear infections, bone inflammation, and bone cancer.
+It has been recorded that this breed may be susceptible to elbow dysplasia, hip dysplasia, kneecap dislocation, gastric torsion, ear infections, bone inflammation, and bone cancer.

-With this in mind, your dog’s health care costs may be up to $500 per month.
+With this in mind, your dog’s healthcare expenses may be up to $500 per month.

 Your breeder should let you know any background of any of these health conditions, and reputable breeders would have performed tests that ensure your dog is free of any genetic diseases.

-Naturally, bigger dogs require more food, grooming services, and larger beds, and the cost of your dog insurance will begin to inflate.
-As your pup ages and grows in size, your monthly costs are bound to increase too.
+Naturally, bigger dogs require more food, grooming services, and larger beds, and pet insurance coverage will begin to inflate.
+As your pup ages and grows in size, your monthly expenses are bound to increase too.